 London WC 2B 4LA, UNITED KINGDOM

-Telephone: (44 20) 7379 4334
+Phone: (44 20) 7379 4334

-Facsimile: (44 20) 7887 5559
+Fax: (44 20) 7887 5559

 High Commission website for information about opening hours and temporary closures that may affect service provision.

-In a consular emergency if you are unable to contact the High Commission you can contact the 24-hour Consular Emergency Centre on +61 2 6261 3305 or 1300 555 135 within Australia.
+In a consular emergency, if you're unable to contact the High Commission, contact the 24-hour Consular Emergency Centre on +61 2 6261 3305 from overseas, or 1300 555 135 from within Australia.